 Please call (386) 313-4020 with questions.

-Legacy School will be providing tractor tours of the park on the 2nd and 4th Friday of each month from 9:00 am to 11:00 pm.
-The tours will last approximately 2 hours.
+Legacy School will be providing the last tractor tour of the park for this school year on Friday, May 23rd from 9:00 am to 11:00 am.
+The tour will last approximately 2 hours.
 Donations will be appreciated.
 For reservations, call 904-669-5670.
 Tours will resume in the fall for the 2014/2015 school year.

 For more information or to book a campsite, pavilion or wedding please call